rev-dot-now/o/README.md

 4. **Transparency and Ethical AI Use**: We commit to responsible AI use and clear communication about changes.
 5. **Continuous Learning and Adaptation**: We emphasize ongoing improvement and responsiveness to feedback.
 6. **Collaboration and Community Engagement**: We encourage community involvement to foster innovation and diverse contributions.
-7. **Sustainability**: We consider the long-term impact and viability of the project, both environmentally and in terms of community support.

 ## Contribution Guidelines